K–12 Computer Science Teacher

 ● Conduct shared inquiry discussions with students using Junior Great Books materials.

-● Submit grades and comments on Progress Reports quarterly and on Report Cards at the end of each semester.
+● Submit grades and comments on quarterly Progress Reports quarterly and on semester Report Cards.

 ● Analyze, apply and explain MAP assessment data to parents during Parent-Teacher Conferences.